 It’s one of the many reasons the Teach Starter teacher team has looked at New Year’s resolutions for teachers differently these past few years.

 We know it’s been a rough few years for teachers, and we know you don’t need another list of things to do to make you feel more overwhelmed.
 You are already doing an amazing job.
 Stop a second.
 Re-read that last sentence.

 You.
 Are.
 Doing.
 An.
 Amazing.
 Job.

-With that in mind, we created some New Year’s resolutions for teachers that don’t ask more of us, but instead ask us to be more aware of the great things that we’re already doing.
+With that in mind, the teachers who create all those printable resources that you know and love from Teach Starter have created some New Year’s resolutions for teachers that don’t ask more of us as educators.
+Instead, every resolution on this list asks us to be more aware of the great things that we’re already doing.
 These resolutions ask us to take a moment to focus on the small, day-to-day things and in doing so, become more motivated, more energized, and better teachers.

 Are you ready to set some positive new year’s resolutions?

 Print a New Year’s Resolution template to get your students started on their own 2024 goals.